pasqal-io/pqhack2025/docs/index.md

     You can start preparing today!
 </div>

-- Register in [Pasqal's Community](https://community.pasqal.com/) page and check out the lessons.
+- Register in [Pasqal's Community](https://community.pasqal.com/) platform and check out the interactive learning module (still in beta phase).

-- Check out the [Qadence](https://pasqal-io.github.io/qadence/latest/) SDK for hands-on experience in quantum programs.
+- Check out the [Qadence](https://pasqal-io.github.io/qadence/latest/) SDK for hands-on experience in quantum programming.

 <br>
 # FAQs

 ### What can I win?

 The prize pool for this competition is 1500 EUR, which will be split between the winners.
 The winners will be decided by our juri, composed of quantum computing researchers working in academia and industry.

 ### Who can join?